ibm-cloud-docs/activity-tracker/getting-started.md

 ## Objectives
 {: #gs_objectives}

-Complete this tutorial to learn how to provision and manage access to the service in the {{site.data.keyword.cloud_notm}}.
+Complete this tutorial to learn how to provision a service in the {{site.data.keyword.cloud_notm}}.
 Find out what common data is available in each event and how it can help you monitor your cloud environment.
 Learn to navigate in the web UI.

 ## Prerequisites